 Vienna is such a romantic city, not only does it have the most romantic history, but with so many white buildings, picturesque coffee shops, wineries, beautiful parks and old castles it makes this place perfect for a romantic weekend – even for budget travelers.
 Staying in Vienna is cheaper than most other capital cities in western Europe, and there are some great hostels around.
 We booked a hotel room for 18,5 Euro per person (which is cheaper than the price of an average dorm in Europe – if you want the name of the hotel, just ask in the comments below), and got great value for the money.
 Watch our Vienna Austria Travel Video

 Things To Eat

-There are some great local delicacies to try in Vienna, and you can probably spend a whole weekend going between cafes.
+There are some great local delicacies to try in Vienna the Capital of Austria, and you can probably spend a whole weekend going between cafes.
 Here are a few of the must-tries:

 Vienna is famous for its delicious cakes.
 The Sacher Torte is heavenly, and you can try these little dreams in Aida Café Konditorei.
 It’s a cafe pastry chain which serves the most delicious cakes, and the environment couldn’t be better – pink, sweet and fluffy decor all around!

 Vienna is world famous for their coffee, and you simply won’t get enough of it.
 Try their coffee in the typical old fashioned cafe Hawelka or Kaffe Alt Wien.
 Here you’ll experience more of the authentic Viennese style cafe with smokey dark wood, and they have kept the old Viennese coffee customs.

 Another old cafe in traditional style is Kleine Kafe.
 Just remember to order the coffee in Viennese style: “Ein kleiner brauner” (Viennese coffee with milk) or “Ein kleiner schwartzer” (back Viennese coffee).